edgelesssys/docs.edgeless.systems/marblerun/content/deployment/cloud.md

 * [Update and install EGo](https://github.com/edgelesssys/ego#install)
 * [Update and install the Azure DCAP client](https://docs.microsoft.com/en-us/azure/confidential-computing/quick-create-portal#3-install-the-intel-and-open-enclave-packages-and-dependencies)

-### Deploy Marblerun
+### Deploy MarbleRun

-You can run Marblerun standalone on your Azure DCsv2 VM, see our [standalone guide](content/deployment/standalone.md).
+You can run MarbleRun standalone on your Azure DCsv2 VM, see our [standalone guide](content/deployment/standalone.md).
-Alternatively, you can install a Kubernetes cluster, probably the simplest option would be [minikube](https://minikube.sigs.k8s.io/docs/start/), see our [Kubernetes guide](content/deployment/kubernetes.md) on how to install Marblerun in minikube.
+Alternatively, you can install a Kubernetes cluster, probably the simplest option would be [minikube](https://minikube.sigs.k8s.io/docs/start/), see our [Kubernetes guide](content/deployment/kubernetes.md) on how to install MarbleRun in minikube.

 ## Azure Kubernetes Services (AKS)